FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/administration/Web_Admin.md

 ![](https://lh4.googleusercontent.com/0fNPQ3_FxtDLnEjXJhLOU3YIGZkzfFYRASt1hn-cNweW4m_d6Ogy4CIlJ4pvC588xcs7_jk0D7aYoBk_wIS5GGeH1rs-T7OggPIQFEAFlPCRqCTjhhLWDQs42kk3pyEo31RIrRNgk_hW1-5meXQ_)

 Future functionality, not currently active.
 Allows to create and assign permission to groups.
-When activated, will filter what an user can receive from FTS.
+When activated, will filter what a user can receive from FTS.

 # 6.0 Connect

-A menu that can be used to create Center Of Target (CoTs) using a “Human API” and send system messages to FTS users.
+A menu that can be used to create Center Of Target (CoTs) using a "Human API" and send system messages to FTS users.
 This is a User interface to some of the FTS Public UI (see <https://freetakteam.github.io/FreeTAKServer-User-Docs/API/REST_API_Doc.html> for complete description of the API)